Daily Diary

 I got a very early start today as I would have a lot of miles to cover, staying on the A9 through Pass Of Drumochter, Kingussie, Aviemore, Tomatin and finally reaching Inverness.
 There were lots of mountains close to the road, but the inclines were mostly long with gentle rises.

-It was another glorious sunny day, perfect in fact for taking loads of photos of the wonderful Scottish landscape that I was traveling through, but some idiot (me) scuppered that by forgetting to put the camera battery on charge last night, and it died almost as soon as I switched it on.
+It was another glorious sunny day, perfect in fact for taking loads of photos of the wonderful Scottish landscape that I was travelling through, but some idiot (me) scuppered all that by forgetting to put the camera battery on charge last night, and it died almost as soon as I switched it on.

-At Inverness I stayed in a B&B called "Kindeace" run by Enrica, which had a very eclectic collection of wall hangings, pictures and ornaments.
+At Inverness I stayed in a B&B called "Kindeace" run by Enrica, which had a very eclectic art collection of wall hangings, pictures and ornaments.
 She also did all my washing and dried it for me too.

-Todays mileage: 96.23 miles 31.5 mph max
+Todays mileage: 96.23 miles 31.5 mph max speed - I love most of the place names in Scotland!

 Day 12 - 21/9/05 Inverness - Helmsdale

-(apologies to Blues Brothers fans).
+(apologies to any Blues Brothers fans).

-I'm now starting to smell a bit like a hospital ward, what with the muscle rub on the leg and copious amounts of Sudocrem on my developing saddle sore.
-I have decided to change the route plan, instead of going on the A949/A836 to Tongue I shall be following the A9 straight up the east coast.
+I have decided to change the route plan, instead of going up on the A949/A836 to Tongue as originally planned, I shall be following the A9 straight up along the east coast.
 The BBC's prediction of heavy rain for the day ended up with just half an hour of light stuff in the morning, after which Scotland did sunny for the rest of the day - lovely.

 I stopped for the night in Helmsdale, where I had a fish supper at the famous "La Mirage" (I later found out that the 4 guys I met at Lands End also ate there that night).
 I then had to walk right out to the harbour before I could get any signal on the mobile (where would we be without mobiles on a trip like this?) as the only phone box had been disconnected by BT due to underuse.